renatoathaydes/dartle-website/source/processed/dartle-overview.md

 ✔ Build succeeded in 0 ms
 ```

+> If you get an error, make sure that `~/.pub-cache/bin` is on your `PATH`.

-This time, the script executes in around 250ms on my machine.
+This time, wall time was around 250ms on my machine.
+It's not instant, but feels quite fast.

+Using this approach, Dartle will automatically re-compile the script when needed, and if you add a default task
+to the build, you can just type `dartle` to run it, which is highly convenient.

-To make it **really** fast, you may want to compile it directly to a native binary as follows:
+Finally, to make it run **really** fast, you may want to compile it directly to a native binary as follows:

 ```shell
 $ dart compile exe dartle.dart